robokow/hyde/_posts/2015-2-12-Using-markdown-in-Jekyll.md

 title: Using markdown language in Jekyll
 ---

 *Markup language* is not new to me.
-I usually type in plain html but just now I learned I can also use markdown language for that, which makes editing and writing text a lot cleaner.
-So let's make life easier with this new *markdown* that Jekyll supports.
+I usually type in plain html but just now I learned I can also use *markdown* language for that, which makes editing and writing text a lot cleaner.
+So let's make life easier with this new markdown that Jekyll supports.

 ![Read the Manual [Photo Credits] (https://www.flickr.com/photos/paulcross/12034282963)](/images/read-the-manual.jpg)

 I use a form of markdown on Github as well.
 But it took quite a while to get my head around it.
 In fact I was like: wait again another way of editing stuff.
-I use the wiki syntax quite a lot, and html and in the old days other markup-languages, do I have to learn yet another way of writing down stuff??
+I use the wiki syntax quite a lot, and html and in the old days other markup-languages, do I have to learn yet another way of writing down stuff*???*

 So yeah I am rather lazy; I just do stuff first and only if things break I read the manual (oh sh*).
 Or I find another way of doing things, only later to return to the same problem that's still waiting to be solved.
 Maybe then, but only then I start reading the manual.

 ##Testing markdown
 But with time comes maturity and patience to actually read manuals.
 Hence I find myself reading a manual now about markdown and need some testing.
 That's why this post, which itself is written with markup, following [this manual](http://daringfireball.net/projects/markdown/).
 And hey, what does this make life easy!

-One of the first things that takes my mind apart is this markup umh markdown language stems from 2004!
+One of the first things that takes my mind apart is this markup/ markdown language stems from 2004!
 That's eleven years and I am just picking up on it now.
 Wtf.

 ###Blockquotes
 I like to use blockquotes a lot in my writings.
 It's good way to source to other person's writing, especially when things are said i a much better way than you could think of.
 And to use Blockquotes in Markup is really easy.